Frequently Asked Questions

 The USB ports on the ZapperBox do not supply enough power for hard disk drives.
 We have tested a few different USB powered hubs for supporting disk drives and they all work fine.
 Here is one that is Amazon’s Choice and works fine.

 microSD cards and thumb drives have a “burnout” problem unless the 60-minute pause buffer is disabled.
 We have not experienced such problems with SSD (solid state drives) yet.
 Read about it in this blog post.
+If you use a microSD card or a thumb drive please ensure that its read speed is rated at 100 MBytes/second or higher.

 Red power button – none.
 This key is trapped by Android.
 It cannot be entered from a keyboard.